Week Of Outfits Series: A Week Of Bright & Bold Ethical Outfits With Michelle Chavez From Michelle For Good & The Tote Projecte

 A Week Of Outfits With Michelle Chavez From Michelle For Good & The Tote Project

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Michelle Chavez, the conscious blogger behind Michelle For Good, and co-founder of The Tote Project!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Michelle Chavez, the conscious blogger behind Michelle For Good, and co-founder of The Tote Project!

 Age | 31

 Job | Director of Publisher Operations, The Tote Project Co-Founder, Writer